 The career of a Japanese music artist isn’t that different from the rest of the global music markets, with a single/album/tour/live release structure that pretty much follows the common concept of the worldwide industry.
 Despite being a similar process, though, it’s still way more exciting and lively if compared to the western scene.
-Here’s a question to sum up the matter: When was the last time you saw a physical single CD in a music store in your country?
+Here’s a question to sum up the matter: when was the last time you saw a physical single CD in a music store in your country?
 I bet a long time ago.
-And it’s completely normal since the digital services gained huge popularity and usage from the audience in the last years.
+It’s understandable, since the digital services gained huge popularity in the last years.

-Now let’s make a consideration on singles in the Japanese music industry, and here comes what’s probably the biggest difference with the western markets: Indeed, every Single released by an artist is considered as an important chapter of its career, almost like an album.
-Japan is still extremely attached to concept of buying physical CDs, and this combined with the persistent reluctance in using worldwide established digital services makes this industry pretty much still “old school” but way more alive at the same time.
-While releasing a single in the west side of the world is reduced to buy and download a track in a couple of minutes for a cheap price, in Japan not only it gets released on physical CD support, but it’s promoted as the extremely awaited and important event it represents.
-When a single is released you can find advertisements of it everywhere: On buildings and skyscrapers, on the trains, on the bus, on trucks driving in the most crowded streets of Tokyo, on TV, on the Radio and, of course, in music shops, where the biggest artists get extremely huge promotions to the point where the shop itself seems on the point of exploding: All of this it’s a beautiful sight and a clear demonstration of how music is alive and present in everyone’s life in a very close and fundamental way.
-After all it’s no secret that people in Japan literally love their favorite artists, as they’re considered an important part of their lives, for music it’s a vital factor in the everyday life.
+Japan is still extremely attached to concept of buying physical CDs, and this, combined with the persistent reluctance in using worldwide digital services, makes this industry pretty much “old school”, but way more alive at the same time.
+While in the rest of the world singles are exclusively released through digital download services, in Japan not only singles still get released on physical CD support, and promoted as an extremely awaited and important moment of a musicians’ career.
+When a mainstream single is released, you can find advertisements for it everywhere: on buildings and skyscrapers, on trains, on trucks driving in the most crowded streets of Tokyo, on TV, on the Radio and, of course, in music shops, where the biggest artists get extremely huge promotions.
+It’s honestly a beautiful sight to me, and a clear demonstration of how music in Japan is alive and a constant presence in everyone’s life.

-The fans themselves play a fundamental role in the success of the release: It’s important to catch all the performances and interviews on TVs, and also to analyze the concept behind the single and the art direction, from the outfits to the Music Video and the covers; They go to stores the day before the release date, because they know that during the Flying Get (that’s how this day is called) they will already find their favorite music shop adorned in posters and huge ads and monitors promoting their favorite artists’ new release, usually available in at least two versions: Of course they’ll go with the Limited Edition one, cause it has an extra disc and it’ll surely become difficult to find later, and they will even give a bonus poster with it!
+Obviously, fans themselves play a fundamental role in the success of the release: for them, it’s important to catch all the performances and interviews on TVs, to analyze the concept behind the single and the art direction, from the outfits to the Music Video and the covers; they go to music stores the day before the release date, because they know that during Flying Get (that’s how this day is called) they will already find their favorite music shop adorned in huge ads and monitors promoting their favorite artists’ new release, usually available in at least two versions: of course they’ll go with the Limited Edition, cause it has an extra disc and, and they may even get a bonus poster with it!